ligolang/CMTAT-Ligo/README.md

 ### Total supply

 The *Totalsupply* module consists on keep track of the total supply of the token.
+The total supply represents the total number of assets.
+It is updated when some assets are minted or burned.

 ### Administration